dalesnail/themite/README.md

 Arguments have been added to the script here to make for quicker theme swapping.

+- '-h' - This will bring up a full list of avaliable arguments to use themite as a CLI program.

 - -ttheme and -utheme - This will change the theme for termite(-ttheme) and URXVT(utheme), if you use "Random" a random theme will be chosen.
 Format: 'themite -ttheme "ProfileName"'

 - -list - This will list the available themes, t for termite u for URXVT. e.g. "themite -list t"